caiovictors/Ignite-teams/README.md

 # 💡 About

-**React Native team organizer App.
-Made on Rocketseat's React Native Ignite.**
+React Native team organizer App.
+You can create a group, separate in team A and team B and add/remove teams players.
+Made on Rocketseat's React Native Ignite to learn Styled Components and AsyncStorage.

 # 📐 Layout